HollowMan6/02239-Data-Security/Report-access-control.md

 - Development of the role-based access control mechanism prototype that simulates the running of role-based access control requirements for our users.
 This AC mechanism is also dynamically handled by the users table.

-- Roles hierarchy are store in the database as an access control matrix using their respective permissions.
+- Roles hierarchy are stored in the database as an access control matrix using their respective permissions.

 - Incorporation of modifications to the role-based access control prototypes to reflect changes in company personnel.

 - Addition of `ClientRole.java` to test the Role-Based implementation and company changes, by handling the updated policy settings for users B, G, H, I.

 However, for practical purposes, our design choices fall short in two aspects.
 Firstly, there is no persistence in the database, meaning our implementation inserts users manually into the database during every initialization, after which both of the clients are tested.
-Secondly, there is no proper UI for the registration of users, which makes our application more difficult to navigate for not-expert users.
+Secondly, there is no proper UI for the registration of users, which makes our application more difficult to navigate for non-expert users.

 ### Run the project